Understanding Twelve-Step Programs for Teens and Young Adults

 How Teen Support Groups Help with Addiction Recovery

-12-Step groups give adolescents a place to learn from adults and other teens who have faced challenges with drug or alcohol abuse.
 The National Institute on Drug Abuse (NIDA) notes that 12-step mutual help groups are one of the most widely used recovery support services for both teens and young adults, while also noting that they are led by others who struggle, not by mental health professionals.

 Support groups can also be beneficial for families whose finances may be depleted by mental wellness co-pays.
 The groups are free to attend, though they are grateful for donations or whatever small financial support you might feel comfortable offering.